marcglasberg/i18n_extension/README.md

 }
 ```

-This will get the current system locale, but you can override it like this:
+You can override it with any locale, like this:

 ```dart
 return I18n(